langmuirproject/langmuir/joss/paper.md

-Langmuir is a library of Python functions that act as characteristics $I(V)$, some of which are merely analytical expressions for idealized cases, while others cover non-ideal cases (finite-length probes [@marholm], non-Maxwellian distributions [@darian], etc.) based on high-fidelity simulation results.
+Langmuir is a library of Python functions that act as characteristics $I(V)$, some of which are merely analytical expressions for idealized cases, while others are based on high-fidelity simulation results, and cover non-ideal cases such as probes of finite-length [@marholm] or non-Maxwellian plasmas [@darian].
 The latter class incorporate appropriate interpolation schemes which make them continuous within their domain, as well as scaling based on dimensional analyses (Buckingham's pi theorem [@buckingham]) which make the results scale to a different orders of magnitudes of physical parameters than the originating